Welcome to the EIB Net Just So good morning if you are in the Pacific time zone, wherever you are.

 But the vast parcel also happens to contain Alaska's richest oil and natural gas prospects on the Arctic coastal plain.

-While environmentalist Wackos celebrate an Interior Department Secretary Sally Jewell calls the gorgeous land one of the nation's crown jewels.
+While environmentalist wackos celebrate and Interior Department Secretary Sally Jewell calls the gorgeous land one of the nation's crown jewels, Alaska's Republican lawmakers and governor are not disguising their disgust.

-The decision they say will have long-lasting impact on Alaska's economy and energy security.
+The decision, they say, will have long-lasting impact on Alaska's economy and energy security.

 But we're not going to be run over like this, she said.